 5 Common Meditation Mistakes for Beginners

 Meditation has been used as a mental discipline in many cultures and religious traditions for thousands of years.
 Modern medical science has validated this time honored discipline for stress reduction, emotional health, and even physical pain.
-Many veteran meditators experience an increased in their sense of well-being over time.
+Many veteran meditators experience an increase in their sense of well-being over time.

 This free, low effort modality packs a lot of potential as a source of serenity and wellness in the midst of our modern, fast-paced culture.
 Meditation continues to gain popularity as more people discover its benefits and share their experiences.

 In all disciplines there are bad practices, good practices and best practices.
 Meditation is no different.
 Poorly understood ideas about meditation, and poorly executed practices can yield undesirable results, including wasted time spent doing something that doesn’t resemble meditation at all.
 A few clarifications, or small tweaks to your approach can make all the difference in the world.
-Your world!
+Your inner world!

 1. Expectation of Instant Gratification

-Most meditations involve nonjudgmentally observing your experience as it unfolds, and this is a challenge for most of us.
+Most meditations involve non-judgmentally observing your experience as it unfolds, and this is a challenge for most of us.
 Expecting immediate positive outcomes may quickly lead to evaluating (i.e judging) each moment.

 2. Expectation of No Thoughts